Intel to invest $36 billion in new computer chip factories in Europe

 Both the United States and European Union are aiming to provide billions of dollars in new subsidies for chip manufacturers, though the U.S. subsidies have gotten delayed in Congress.

 Intel currently employs about 10,000 people in Europe.
-The new investments will create an additional 3,000 high-tech jobs in Germany, 1,000 in France and 1,500 in Italy, plus thousands more at construction companies and suppliers, Intel said.
+The new investments will create 3,000 high-tech jobs in Germany, 1,000 in France and 1,500 in Italy, plus thousands more at construction companies and suppliers, Intel said.

 “Germany welcomes Intel and the significant investment the company plans to make,” German Chancellor Olaf Scholz said in a statement Tuesday.
 “The first of its kind fab site in the E.U. would help rebalance global silicon capacity and create a more resilient supply chain.”

-Intel’s new investments in Europe and Ohio won’t help alleviate the computer chip shortage immediately because the factories will take several years to build.
+Intel’s new investments in Europe and Ohio won’t help alleviate the computer chip shortage immediately, because the factories will take several years to build.
 Construction of the German site is expected to begin in the first half of 2023, with production planned to begin in 2027, Intel said.

 The company said its initial investment plans in Europe will total 33 billion euros ($36 billion) but could rise to 80 billion euros over the next decade if the company opts to continue expanding.